Home › Glossary ›

 The band is divided into five blocks.
 Blocks A, B, and C are designed for two-way cellular phone/data service.
 Blocks D and E are designed for one-way (broadcast) radio service.

-AT&T uses blocks B and C for its LTE network, which span a frequency range also known as band 17.
+When AT&T first launched its 4G LTE network, it only used blocks B and C, a frequency range known as band 17.

-Smaller regional carriers - such as U.S. Cellular - use blocks A, B, and C. That range is also known as band 12.
+Other carriers use all three two-way blocks (A, B, and C).
+That larger range is known as band 12.

 See: Upper 700 band